Knutby murder: Media coverage

 The murders and the following police investigation caused a lot of media attention both in Sweden and abroad.
-Details such as the victims' and perpetrators' involvement in the same cult-like Christian congregation (led by Åsa Waldau, sister of the murdered woman), as well as the pastor's sexual relationship with both the nanny and the wounded man's wife, were extensively covered in the tabloid newspapers.
+Details such as the victims' and perpetrators' involvement in the same cult-like Christian congregation (led by Åsa Waldau, sister of the murdered woman), as well as the pastor's sexual relationships with both the nanny and the wounded man's wife, were extensively covered in the tabloid newspapers.
 Waldau was frequently called "Kristi brud" (The Bride of Christ) in the media, following news that she had performed an engagement ritual with Jesus.
 She was also called "Queen Tirsa" by some members of the church and signed her SMS messages "T".

 An aspect of the case which aroused widespread media interest was the punishment of the persons involved in the crimes.
 Helge Fossmo was sentenced to life imprisonment while the person who actually murdered Alexandra Fossmo, Sara Svensson, was released into the custody of the psychiatric ward of Linköping court system (Förvaltningsrätten).
 In August 2006, she was allowed to walk around the grounds of the psychiatric hospital unsupervised.
 Twice per month, she was given unsupervised leaves provided she went with a relative to the town of Vadstena or nearby Motala.
-Starting in March, 2007 Svensson was allowed to stay overnight at her father's house.
-In June, 2007 the places she was allowed to visit were expanded to include the city of Linköping.
+Starting in March 2007, Svensson was allowed to stay overnight at her father's house.
+In June 2007, the places she was allowed to visit were expanded to include the city of Linköping.

 Aftermath

 In 2007, Fossmo married inside the Kumla Prison.
-In 2008 Fossmo was relocated from Kumla Prison to Tidaholm after receiving death threats from other prisoners.
-In early 2013 Fossmo had his first day out on parole from the Tidaholm prison.
-In October 2014, after serving 10 years of his life sentence, Fossmo's applied to the court and had his sentenced time determined, which meant that he would be released on parole in 2020.
+In 2008, Fossmo was relocated from Kumla Prison to Tidaholm after receiving death threats from other prisoners.
+In early 2013, Fossmo had his first day out on parole from the Tidaholm prison.
+In October 2014, after serving 10 years of his life sentence, Fossmo applied to the court and had his sentenced time determined, which meant that he would be released on parole in 2020.
 In January 2015, the Göta Court of Appeal repealed the decision, on the penalty requirement of at least 24 years of imprisonment for the severity of the crime, so that the application for parole was premature.

-In January 2010, Aftonbladet reported that Sara began college at the folkhögskola or folk high school in Vadstena.
+In January 2010, Aftonbladet reported that Sara Svensson began college at the folkhögskola, or folk high school, in Vadstena.
 In early 2010, she received permission to live on her own during a six-month transition period.
-She presumably returned to society in late 2010, but Swedish law prevents the disclosure of any details pertained to her release.
+She presumably returned to society in late 2010, but Swedish law prevents the disclosure of any details pertaining to her release.